OSA413/Sonic4_ModLoader/README.md

 * GTK4 by GTK Team/GNOME under the LGPLv2.1+ license
 https://gtk.org/

+* GTK4 via gtk-rs under the MIT license https://gtk-rs.org/

+* For other licenses, see `Sonic4ModLoader/Mod Loader - licenses` folder of a downloaded copy of the Mod Loader.

 ## How to use copy of 7-Zip from your system

 1. Launch One-Click Mod Installer